ViralTexts/gtr-clusters/clusters/18870304-sn2001063112-JudgeNeededTheMoney.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+striking features and long hair that
+curled in ringlets to bis shoulders, no
 one onoe having seen him oould forget
 him.
 Passine through the Saltmaiket he
 was accosted one day by a little street